-1. How is attendance at Northern United Charter Schools determined?
-2. Name one of the board members from your area?
-3. To whom should a student report bullying?
-4. What is considered abouting?
-4. What is considered cheating?
-5. Are cell phones allowed in class?
-6. What services are available for Google Apps for Education (GAFE)?
-7. List the Northern United Charter Schools mission.
-8. List two things that your clothing can not have on it.
-9. What are the responsibilities of an independent study student?
+How is attendance at Northern United - Humboldt Charter School determined?
+Name one of the board members from your area?
+To whom should a student report bullying?
+What is considered cheating?
+Are cell phones allowed in class?
+What services are available for Google Apps for Education (GAFE)?
+List the Northern United - Humboldt Charter School mission.
+List two things that your clothing can not have on it.
+What are the responsibilities of an independent study student?